 - The VWC is a place for free exchange of both innovations and ideas; the expectation is that participants will support, advise, and challenge each other in a safe way for the purposes of pooling and improving the innovations and ideas that are introduced.

 - Participants are encouraged to identify and explore problems and struggles; however, these discussions are not intended as a venue for merely venting frustrations.

 - While the intent is to discuss with an eye to advancing both understanding and practices, the goal is not to address specific operational issues.

-These sessions will be held at various times throughout the spring and summer, and we will be updating you regularly with scheduled dates and times.
+These sessions will be held every other Tuesday, from 12:00 to 1:00 throughout the summer.
+We will update you regularly with scheduled dates.

-The next session will be held on Tuesday, June 2 from 12:00pm – 1:00pm.
-We invite you to connect with us for a focused discussion on “exploring specific practices we might consider for building community in the virtual learning setting“.
+The next session will be held on Tuesday, August 11 from 12:00pm – 1:00pm.
+We invite you to connect with us for a focused discussion on “Patients as Teachers in the Virtual and Face to Face Setting“.
 For connection details, please email email@example.com.